Custom guitars from a Cornishman in Yorkshire

 Inspirations

-In terms of guitars I take inspiration from the classic Telecaster with its simplistic and sturdy design that hasn't really changed from its beginnings in the 50's and is so versatile and able to take on any genre of music with any number of pickup combinations, whilst also loving newer guitars like the amazing Yamaha Revstar which I think is best of any newer era shapes (I have one myself).
+In terms of guitars I take inspiration from the classic Telecaster with its simplistic and sturdy design that hasn't fundamentally changed since the 50's and is so versatile and able to lend itself to any genre of music with any number of pickup combinations.
+I also love newer guitars like the Yamaha Revstar which I think is best of any newer era shapes (I have one myself), and guitars from a newer company called Baum (based in Denmark) - with the Wingman model as the highlight.

 The music I listen to also informs the style of guitar I like to build and how I put them together - I like a wide and varied range of genres but I'm a die hard Bruce Springsteen fan and as with his Fender Esquire, that's been his main guitar since he started, I love the idea of a guitar that becomes like an old friend that is as unique as the artist voice or their songs.
 I'm also a fan of The National and one of the guitarists has a battered Gibson Firebird with a natural wood finish - to me that's one of those guitars that looks strange if you were to take any of it's parts in isolation but as a whole just looks cool and also uses the underrated Mini-Humbucker style pickups that contributes to his unique tone.

-Lastly I look back home to Cornwall and the stunning coastline and out at the rolling hills of Yorkshire for inspiration - natural wood grain coming through and a considered and limited use of colour that is taken from my own personal tastes but also out of practicality (it's tough in a small setup to get a top-quality paint finish).
+Lastly I look back to my roots in Cornwall with its stunning coastline and out at the rolling hills of Yorkshire for inspiration - natural wood grain coming through and a considered and limited use of colour that is taken from my own personal tastes but also out of practicality (it's tough in a small setup to get a top-quality paint finish!).